-Before you leave for swot vac you will receive from your subject teacher a statement of your internal assessments.
+You will receive from your subject teacher a statement of your internal assessments.
 This statement indicates your predicted internal ratings against the subject criteria, subject to any future assessments within the time frame set by your teacher, for outstanding work and any reassessments.
-By the end of swot vac week you will know your final internal assessments.

 If you do not agree with these assessments please discuss them with your subject teacher.
 Ultimately you may seek a review of specific internal assessment(s).
-To seek this review it is your responsibility to complete the appropriate form available from your subject teacher and to provide the evidence required such as a significant folio of your work.
+To seek this review it is your responsibility to complete the appropriate form available from your subject teacher and to provide the evidence required, such as a significant folio of your work.
 You must do this within two school days after you receive your final internal assessments.

 If you are still dissatisfied you may request a review by the Head of Faculty or teacher responsible for the learning area.
 They will review the evidence themselves or have it reviewed by another member of the teaching team, a teacher with previous experience in the subject or another appropriate teacher such as from a co-operating school.
-This will be completed within two school days.